c3lang/c3-web/docs/implementation-details/specification.md

 ### Doc contracts

-A *doc contract* begins with `<*` and ends with `*>`.
+A *doc contract* is a block comment of the form `<* text *>`.
 Doc contracts do not nest.
-Unlike comments, a doc contract is not discarded during lexical translation: it is a token and is semantically significant.
-Its internal structure and meaning are specified in *Contracts*.
+The text between `<*` and `*>` is optionally parsed using the contract grammar specified in *Contracts*.
+A conforming compiler may instead treat a doc contract as a regular block comment and discard its contents during lexical translation; in that case the contract has no effect on the program.
+When a doc contract is parsed, its tokens enter the token stream as specified in *Contracts*.

 ### Identifiers